5 reasons Germany will win the UEFA Nations League

 5) Penalty precision

-Germany are well on course to top their Nations League group, which would pair them against a second-placed finisher (currently Croatia, France and Denmark) in a two-legged quarter-final.
+Germany topped their Nations League group with four wins and two draws, meaning they will be paired against a second-placed finisher (currently Croatia, France and Denmark) in a two-legged quarter-final.
 Should they navigate that, Spain are one of the sides they could well have to face in the final four - potentially setting up a chance for redemption a year after the Euro 2024 heartache.

 Related news